aahmad-1/LOAS-Automated-Laundry-Booking/README.md

 *   Add comments for complex logic.
 *   Update the README if you add new features or change existing functionality.

-## License Information

-This project does not currently have a specified license.
-All rights are reserved by the repository owner.
-Please contact the owner for permission before using, modifying, or distributing this code.

 ## Acknowledgments

 This project utilizes the following tools and libraries: